pieces-app/obsidian-pieces/README.md

 To use a Pieces command, simply highlight code in your editor or hover a snippet in your Pieces List.

+_Hotkeys aren't set by default, but here are our recomended layouts._

 | Command        | macOS       | Windows      |
 |----------------|-------------|--------------|
 | Save a snippet | CMD+Shift+P | Ctrl+Shift+P |